 You also have the option of using the Setting Advanced Permissions editor.
 The Advanced Permissions editor allows you to quickly adjust permissions to multiple sheets or sections at the same time.
 This editor is useful for a spreadsheet with lots of sheets.

 Permissions can also be set from Home.
-To learn more, see Managing Document Permissions in Wdesk Home.
+To learn more, see Manage Permissions in Home.

 There are three permission levels:

 Owners have full rights to the document and can manage permissions.

 Editors can make changes to content and formatting.

 Viewers can look at a spreadsheet but can’t make any changes.